 How Does Trauma and PTSD Therapy Work?

-There are several effective approaches to trauma or PTSD therapy, of which include cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR).
-Your therapist will first get to know you a little better before they determine which approach to therapy is appropriate for you.
+There are several effective approaches to trauma or PTSD therapy, which include cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR).
+Your therapist will first get to know you a little better before they determine the best plan of treatment.
 They will want to know about the symptoms you have been experiencing, as well as any goals you have identified for this process.
-For example, common goals in trauma and PTSD therapy include:

 Schedule a Trauma Therapy Appointment at Thriveworks Framingham